digital-asset/daml-finance/docs/source/concepts/asset-model.rst

 Keys
 ====

-Accounts are keyed by an:
+Accounts are keyed by an
 :ref:`AccountKey <type-daml-finance-interface-types-common-types-accountkey-41482>`, which comprises:

 - the account ``owner``